upbound/docs/content/all-spaces/disconnected-spaces/quickstart/_index.md

 ## Install the Spaces software
 <!-- vale on -->

 The [up CLI]({{<ref "reference/cli/">}}) gives you a "batteries included" experience.
-It automatically detects which prerequisites aren't met and prompts you to install them to move forward..
-Make sure you use `v0.33.0 version or newer.
+It automatically detects which prerequisites aren't met and prompts you to install them to move forward.
+This guide requires CLI version `v0.33.0` or newer.

 {{< hint "tip" >}}
 Make sure your kubectl context is set to the cluster you want to install the Spaces software into.